gbrlfaria/rune-breaker/README.md

 ![Pipeline diagram](./docs/pipelines.png)

-The model pipeline is responsible for taking a set of screenshots as input and perform a sequence of steps to create an arrow classification model.
+The model pipeline is responsible for taking a set of screenshots as input and performing a sequence of steps to create an arrow classification model.
 On the other hand, the runtime model represents a hypothetical botting software.
 This software would use parts of the model pipeline in addition to the trained classifier to activate runes during the game runtime.

 Considering the purposes of this project, only the model pipeline will be discussed.